pdalcol/Zippex/README.md

 Copyright (c) 2015 Pedro Dal Col, Pliny Smith

 # zipper
-Native Apex zip/unzip utility for the salesforce.com platform.
+Native Apex zip utility for the salesforce.com platform.

 ###How to install

 ####Option 1: Manually save files to SF

 Copy and paste from this repository the following four classes into new classes in your Salesfoce instance.

 1. HexUtil.cls
 2. Puff.cls
 3. Zipper.cls